Upper Back Care: Gentle Non-Invasive Methods

 Upper Back Concerns

 While lower back concerns are more commonly discussed, neck and upper back discomfort is becoming increasingly prevalent.
-There are numerous causes of upper back discomfort, with the most common ones being shoulder-related issues, lower neck complications, spinal disc concerns (such as those treated with our proven slipped disc methods), arthritis, osteoporosis, spondylosis, degenerative joint issues, muscle spasms, misalignments in the rib area, sprains/strains, fractures, and even malignancies.
+There are numerous causes of upper back discomfort, with the most common ones being shoulder-related issues, lower neck complications, spinal disc concerns (such as those cared for with our proven slipped disc methods), arthritis, osteoporosis, spondylosis, degenerative joint issues, muscle spasms, misalignments in the rib area, sprains/strains, fractures, and even malignancies.

 The Function of the Thoracic Spine